spryker/spryker-docs/docs/pbc/all/tax-management/202212.0/avalara/install-avalara.md

 To enable the Avalara partner integration, use the [spryker-eco/avalara-tax](https://github.com/spryker-eco/avalara-tax) module.

-### Prerequisites
+## Prerequisites

+1. To register an application with the Avalara platform and get configuration options, follow [Set up AvaTax](https://help.avalara.com/Avalara_AvaTax_Update/Set_up_AvaTax_Update).

-1. To start the feature integration, overview and install the necessary features:
+2. Overview and install the necessary features:

 | NAME | VERSION | INTEGRATION GUIDE |
 | --- | --- | --- |